Congratulations to our September 2017 Graduates!

-Our FOURTH cohort successfully completed the four-course certificate program.
-The 17 graduates represent diverse healthcare domains, organizations and geographic regions.
+Our fifth cohort successfully completed the four-course certificate program.
+The 15 graduates represent diverse healthcare domains, organizations and geographic regions.
 These graduates are on their way to redefining M&S to improve healthcare for the Navy in concert with Sister Services and the Veterans Health Administration.

 Increasingly, the healthcare community is turning to simulation to improve patient safety and to advance healthcare education.
 This has in turn pushed boundaries and redefined the roles and capabilities of Modeling and Simulation as a tool for the delivery of healthcare and healthcare education.
 Because simulation has enabled remarkable progress, the needs and opportunities for the M&S community to improve our healthcare systems continues to accelerate.
 The aim of this program is to provide graduate education as a catalyst for professionalizing the healthcare simulation community.
 As the healthcare simulation community matures to integrate standards development and include certification requirements, simulation education programs must keep pace.
 Education programs are needed to help form a cadre of informed consumers: healthcare professionals with graduate-level mastery of M&S technologies.
 This cadre will have the operational background and M&S technical acumen to envision and guide the future development and application of simulation technologies that improve healthcare delivery and education.